PiotrZb/Video-cutting-script/README.md

-# Video-cutting-script
+# **🛠️ Video-cutting-script 🛠️**

-A script to download YouTube videos and cut frames from them
+An integrated tool that allows you to create databases for training the YOLO algorithm.<br />
+Features:
+* videos downloading
+* frames extraction
+* frames labeling

-## Directory tree
+## Directory tree 🗃️
 ```bash
 .
 └── Video-cutting-script/